-On April 25, 2017, The Foundation became the sole corporate member of Camp Manitou (the "Camp") through a formal agreement between The Foundation and five service clubs of Winnipeg.
-The Camp was founded in 1930 with the mission to provide an enriching experience for children and youth who would not otherwise have the opportunity or resources to do so.
+The Camp Manitou (the "Camp") was founded in 1930 with the mission to provide an enriching experience for children and youth who would not otherwise have the opportunity or resources to do so.
 The Camp is incorporated under the Companies Act of the Province of Manitoba and is a registered charity under the Income Tax Act.
-The True North Youth Foundation entered into a long term lease and operating agreement that resulted in True North Youth Foundation assuming control of the operations, financing and strategic direction of the Camp effective January 2, 2014.
-The Foundation exercises significant influence over the Camp by virtue of its ability to appoint the Board of Directors of the Camp and accounts for its interest in Camp Manitou at cost, which has been determined to be a nominal amount.
+The True North Youth Foundation (TNYF) entered into a 99 year lease and operating agreement effective September 1, 2019 which permits TNYF the ability to control the operations, financing, and strategic direction of the Camp.
+The Foundation exercises significant influence over the Camp by virtue of its ability to appoint the Board of Directors of the Camp and accounts for its interest in the Camp at cost, which has been determined to be a nominal amount.